kaihendry/dabase.com/content/blog/path-to-production.md

 # Summary

-A simpler git powered alternative to the top heavy, high maintenance, complex, centralised CI/CD pipelines in organisations is proposed, which defers to AWS managed CI/CD aka AWS Code\* in each {dev,stg,prd} account.
+The top heavy, high maintenance, complex, centralised CI/CD pipelines in organisations is in stark contrast to the proposed AWS managed CI/CD aka AWS Code\* in each {dev,stg,prd} account.

 Other _managed_ CI/CD management options like Github are considered, but that requires strong external trust and integration.

-Decentralised, fault tolerant, source focused, coordinated by git pushes could be the path to production.
+AWS supplies a decentralised, fault tolerant, auditable path to production coordinated by git pushes and [Code\*](https://aws.amazon.com/codestar/features/).

-The AWS managed approach is decoupled, stresses reproducible builds and uses a git repository's commit hash as the source of truth.
-This approach empowers the service team since they are essentially responsible for their Continuous Integration build rules and deployment.
-That said, production deployment approval and further guard rails can implemented when required.
+This path stresses reproducible builds and uses a git repository's commit hash as the source of truth.
+Furthermore it empowers the service team since they can take responsibility for their Continuous Integration build rules and deployment.
+That said, production deployment approval and further guard rails can be implemented when required.